2021/2022 CMS Board Members

 We are very happy to present the following CMS members who have volunteered to serve on the CMS Board of Directors for the 2021/2022 mushroom season.
 Actually, the CMS Board meets all year round, not just when the mushrooms are fruiting or when we are having CMS meetings/events.
 We are especially grateful that we have 4 new volunteer board members, all under the age of 40!

-Chris Melotti (current Board member, Vice President & Speaker Coordinator)
+Chris Melotti (President & Speaker Coordinator)

 Chris is a Wildlife & Ecology Consultant, a former BLM Wildlife Biologist, and grew up in Pennsylvania in a mushroom loving family.
 After attending LCC’s Biology of Mushrooms taught by the famous Freeman Rowe in 1995, Chris became part of the core group that puts together the Mushroom Display at the annual Mount Pisgah Arboretum Mushroom Festival and subsequently formed the Cascade Mycological Society.
 You will usually find Chris staffing the Edible and Poisonous Mushroom Display at the Mt.
 Pisgah Mushroom Festival.
 He also gives Guided Mushroom Walks at the Yachats Mushroom Festival.
 Chris has served on the CMS Board continuously since it’s inception.
 Chris often leads CMS forays, and frequently gives talks on the Ecology and Biology of Mushrooms at local community events with his wife, Molly Widmer, another founding CMS board member.

-Matthew Johnson (current Board member, Foray Coordinator)
+Matthew Johnson (Vice President & Foray Coordinator)

 Matthew Johnson first started foraging for mushrooms in the mid-’80s.
 In 1989 he was lucky enough to attend Freeman Rowe’s Biology of Mushrooms class at LCC.
 Since that time he has helped each year to put together the annual Mount Pisgah Mushroom show.